TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 TEKA TBC 32010 TTC - Environmental considerations - 1

-The symbol on the product or its packaging means that this pro cannot be treated ordinary household waste.
+The symbol on the product or its packaging means that this product cannot be treated as ordinary household waste.
 This product must be taken to a recycling collection point for electrical and electronic appliances.
-By ensure that this product is disposed of correctly, you will harm the environment and public health, which could happen if this product is not handled properly.
-For more detailed information about recycling this product, please contact your local authority, household water service or the store where you purchased the product.
+By ensuring that this product is disposed of correctly, you will help prevent potential harm to the environment and public health, which could occur if this product is not handled properly.
+For more detailed information about recycling this product, please contact your local authority, household waste service, or the store where you purchased the product.

-Dispose packaging materials, like household waste, in your local container.
+Dispose of packaging materials, like household waste, in your local container.

 If something does not work